Ken-Lau-Lab/NSC-seq/README.md

 ![NSCseq_summary_plot](https://github.com/Ken-Lau-Lab/NSC-seq/assets/54040073/c6fa7ddb-8eff-4592-9430-dfade3b0b5a1)

 # Here we optimized a multi-purpose single-cell CRISPR platform for:
-## Single-cell lineage tracking
+## 1. Single-cell lineage tracking
 ### We leveraged a self-mutating CRISPR system (e.g. homing CRISPR barcoded MARC1 mouse) to perform lineage tracking at single-cell resolution from embryo to adult stages.

-## Single-cell temporal recording
+## 2. Single-cell temporal recording
 ### Here we developed a new metric called 'mutation density' by utilizing the accumulative mutation pattern of homing CRISPR to record in vivo temporal events (like cellular turnover).

-## Single-cell CRISPR screen
+## 3. Single-cell CRISPR screen
-### Here we use conventional (KO) vector libraries to perform single-cell CRISPR screen (Perturn-seq).
+### Using conventional (KO) vector libraries, we performed single-cell CRISPR screen (Perturn-seq).
-#### Note that the single-cell CRISPR screen application is submitted as a separate manuscript.
+#### Note that the single-cell CRISPR screen application is submitted as a companion manuscript.

-# Clonal analysis of human and murine precancer.
+## 4. Clonal analysis of human and murine precancer.
-## Here we did single-cell multi-omic profiling of human precancers as part of the Human Tumor Atlas Network (HTAN), including 116 scRNA-seq datasets and clonal analysis of 418 human polyps to reveal the clonal composition of human sporadic colorectal precancers.
-In addition, we validate the polyclonal composition of human precancer using developmentally barcoded mouse mode and NSC-seq platform.
+### Here we perform single-cell multi-omic profiling of human precancers as part of the Human Tumor Atlas Network (HTAN), including 116 scRNA-seq datasets and clonal analysis of 418 human polyps to reveal the clonal composition of human sporadic colorectal precancers.
+In addition, we validated the polyclonal composition of human precancer using developmentally barcoded mouse mode and NSC-seq platform.

 # Our multimodal framework augments existing single-cell analyses and lays the foundation for in vivo multimodal recording, enabling the tracking of lineage and temporal events during development and tumorigenesis.